Nicholas Eckerman and Lee Maen: rolling with the tides of changing tastes

 With Los Angeles cited as an epicentre for America’s sushi boom in the ’80s, Lee Maen was part of a power trio that brought its cool and contemporary Hollywood spin to time-honoured Japanese culinary traditions around the world.
 While their Innovative Dining Group (IDG) may not be a household name, its high-end, award-winning and trend-setting Sushi Roku, Katana and BOA Steakhouse restaurants are synonymous with what’s right in LA dining.
 The venues have proliferated worldwide without sacrificing quality or craftsmanship, allowing them to be as relevant now as they were when they opened over two decades ago.

-Their combined experience has converged with the opening of Yakumi, which brings together something Japanese food lovers never thought possible: the artistry and flavour profiles of fine sushi and affordable prices…and not cheap sushi.
+Their combined experience has converged with the opening of Yakumi, which brings together something Japanese food lovers never thought possible: the artistry and flavour profiles of fine sushi and affordable prices … and not cheap sushi.
 The dining environment, meanwhile, exceeds fast-casual expectations with the care put into the décor.
 ‘We designed an unusually beautiful atmosphere for a fast-casual restaurant,’ affirms Maen, whose Los Angeles Japanese food venues earned critical mass across the country.
-‘We hired LIVIT, a well-known design firm out of Spain and Sweden, and made it feel like the kind of Japanese shop you would come across perusing some of Tokyo’s trendier neighbourhoods.’
+‘We hired LIVIT, a well known design firm out of Spain and Sweden, and made it feel like the kind of Japanese shop you would come across perusing some of Tokyo’s trendier neighbourhoods.’

 ‘Over time the public’s knowledge and demand for high-quality sushi has grown tremendously and usually, high-quality sushi is very expensive,’ explains Lee Maen.
-‘At Yakumi, we are able to offer high-quality sushi at a reasonable price through our labor efficiencies and our purchasing power as one of the biggest buyers of sushi grade fish in southern California.
+‘At Yakumi, we are able to offer high-quality sushi at a reasonable price through our labour efficiencies and our purchasing power as one of the biggest buyers of sushi grade fish in southern California.
 [This taps into the success of] Innovative Dining Group, with our 20 years of perfecting certain sushi menu items, and with that we have a lot of data on what are the hits and the most popular.
 We really began our Yakumi menu with that laser focus.’

 After PizzaRev was sold to another company, Maen and Eckerman joined forces to pull together a new Japanese dining concept that could unite elements of stylish décor, ultra-premium sushi and care-free convenience.
 Burbank’s media district (home to major studios including Warner Brothers) was the launch pad and its occupants the model customers.
 But the countdown stopped mid-planning when the world shut down in March 2020.
 However, the fallout and the changes that followed made the resulting collaboration a genuinely innovative move into the future of dining, solidified through a successful affordability–quality–luxury equation.